 (the "Bonds").
-The Bonds will be delivered against payment in Federal funds in New York, New York on or about November 14, 2013.
-The Bonds will not be designated by the Town as "qualified tax-exempt obligations" for purposes of the deduction for federal income tax purposes by financial institutions of a portion of interest expense allocable to tax-exempt obligations.
+The Bonds will be delivered against payment in Federal funds in New York, New York on or about December 11, 2014.
+The Bonds will be designated by the Town as "qualified tax-exempt obligations" for purposes of the deduction for federal income tax purposes by financial institutions of a portion of interest expense allocable to tax-exempt obligations.